 - Panama Canal Treaty employees who provided faithful service for at least one year or whose safety was endangered by treaty ratification after at least five years’ faithful service, as well as Panamanian nationals who honorably retired from U.S. government employment after at least 15 years (now seldom-used categories)

 - Afghan nationals who worked for or on behalf of the U.S. government in Afghanistan and are under threat as a result.
 This program has had various sunset dates.
 As of mid-2014, the U.S. State Department says that 3,000 visas will be issued to principal applicants under this program in fiscal year (FY) 2014, with any unissued visas allotted to FY 2015.
 The program will end when all of the 3,000 visas have been used or on September 30, 2015, whichever comes first.
-The deadline for applying for the required Chief of Mission approval is September 30, 2014.
+The deadline for applying for the required Chief of Mission approval was September 30, 2014

 - retired officers or employees of certain international organizations who have lived in the U.S. for a certain time

-- foreign nationals who have been declared dependent on U.S. juvenile courts in because they were neglected, abused, or abandoned by their immigrant parent(s), as discussed in the article, “Special Immigrant Juvenile Status: Who Is Eligible”
+- foreign nationals who have been declared dependent on U.S. juvenile courts in because they were neglected, abused, or abandoned by their immigrant parent(s), as discussed in Nolo's article, “Special Immigrant Juvenile Status: Who Is Eligible”

-- persons who served honorably for 12 years on active U.S. military duty after October 15, 1978
+- persons who served honorably for 12 years on active U.S. military duty after October 15, 1978 after enlisting outside the U.S.

 - NATO civilian employees (another seldom-used category), and